Above:

 Betty Hay at the Starbuck's Quick Draw paint out during the

-first Maui Plein Air Painters Invitation
+first Maui Plein Air Painters Invitational.

 Betty

-Hay Freeland is one of Hawaii’s most highly regarded
+Hay Freeland is one of Hawaii’s most highly regarded artists,

-artists, her compelling impressionist landscapes are widely
+her compelling impressionist landscapes are widely collected.

 Her perception of Hawaii is unlike that of any other artist.